felipenlunkes/felipenlunkes/PROJECTS.md

 [PX-DOS](https://github.com/felipenlunkes/PX-DOS) is derived from an older version of a DOS system, the [Public Domain Operating System](http://www.pdos.org/) (PDOS).
 PX-DOS adds new layers, abstractions and functions on top of PDOS and extends its functionality.
 Also added a number of new utilities (userland) to the base system.

+System components have been divided into repositories.
+[Here](https://github.com/felipenlunkes/PX-DOS) we have the repository that contains the kernel, boot loader and command interpreter, [here](https://github.com/felipenlunkes/PX-DOS-init) what contains the system init (user mode) and [here](https://github.com/felipenlunkes/PX-DOS-Apps) the system utilities.
+We also have the [repository](https://github.com/felipenlunkes/PX-DOS-libasm) with the Assembly development libraries and [libc](https://github.com/felipenlunkes/PX-DOS-libc).

 ### 5️⃣ Everest OS - not active (2015-2016)

 [Everest OS](https://github.com/felipenlunkes/EverestOS) is a fork of a free and public domain operating system (Snowdrop OS), found [here](http://sebastianmihai.com/snowdrop), to study 16-bit operating systems while developing Hexagonix (32-bit).